 MP for Bexleyheath and Crayford

-“A loyal Labour backbencher who has shown occasional independence on end‑of‑life legislation.”
+“A party-loyal Labour backbencher with a strong focus on workers' rights who has occasionally rebelled on end-of-life legislation.”

-Daniel Francis is a Labour and Co‑operative MP for Bexleyheath and Crayford, elected in 2024.
-He serves on the Modernisation Committee (since 2025-12-08) and on the Controlled Drugs (Procedure for Specification) Bill committee (since 2025-06-25).
-He has previously sat on the Railways Bill committee and the Terminally Ill Adults End of Life Bill committee.
+Daniel Francis is the Labour (Co-op) MP for Bexleyheath and Crayford, elected in 2024.
+He sits on the Modernisation Committee (from December 2025) and on the Controlled Drugs (Procedure for Specification) Bill committee (from June 2025), and has previously served on the Railways Bill committee (January–February 2026) and the Terminally Ill Adults (End of Life) Bill committee (January–March 2025).

-Declares three types of interests: family members engaged in third‑party lobbying; miscellaneous interests; and shareholdings.
+Declares three financial interests: a family member engaged in third-party lobbying; a miscellaneous interest; and shareholdings.

 Generated 21 February 2026